UKCloud/documentation/articles/vmware/vmw-how-access-syslog-data-adv.md

 ---
-title: How to access syslog data for your advanced gateway
+title: How to access syslog data for your edge gateway
-description: Explains the network configuration required to provision a syslog collector within your VDC to receive syslog information direct from your advanced gateway
+description: Explains the network configuration required to provision a syslog collector within your VDC to receive syslog information direct from your edge gateway
 services: vmware
 author: shighmoor
 reviewer: lthangarajah